News release from 26/05/2022

-The Annual Council Meeting is being today (Thursday 26 May 2022) at South Cambridgeshire Hall in Cambourne.
+The Annual Council Meeting was held on 26 May 2022 at South Cambridgeshire Hall in Cambourne.

 Cllr Judith Rippeth (Milton and Waterbeach ward) is the new Deputy Leader.
 Judith was first elected to the Council in 2018 and has served as Vice Chair of the Scrutiny and Overview Committee, as well as being a Member of the Planning Committee.
 Having previously lived in Waterbeach, Judith now lives in Milton.
 Judith is a trained secondary school English teacher, mother to three children and enjoys cycling and walking.
 As well as being Deputy Leader, Judith will oversee the Council’s shared services, transformation work and partnerships.

 Cllr John Williams (Fen Ditton and Fulbourn ward) has been confirmed as Lead Cabinet Member for Resources, which will see him oversee areas such as finance, grants, and investments.
 First elected to the District Council back in 2010, and Lead Cabinet Member for Finance since 2018, John has lived in Fulbourn since 1989.
 Married with 3 grown up children, his interests are gardening, the arts and travelling.
 Retiring in 2008, he has experience of senior management positions in both the public and private sectors.